diegojromerolopez/babik/README.md

 Accepting contributors to port this library to MSSQL or Oracle.

-## Main differents with Django QuerySet system
+## Main differences with Django QuerySet system
-- Django does not make any distinct agains relationships, local fields or lookups when selecting by calling **filter**, **exclude** or **get**.
+- Django does not make any distinct against relationships, local fields or lookups when selecting by calling **filter**, **exclude** or **get**.
 Babik uses **::** for foreign fields.
 - Django has a [Q objects](https://docs.djangoproject.com/en/2.0/topics/db/queries/#complex-lookups-with-q-objects)
 that allows the construction of complex queries.
 Babik allows passing an array to selection methods so